 PHONE 1300 206 309

-At Care Alliance, our Positive Behaviour Support Practitioners are dedicated to helping individuals thrive through evidence-based, person-centred behaviour support.
-As an NDIS-registered provider, we are approved to develop Positive Behaviour Support Plans (PBSPs) that include the planning and implementation of regulated restrictive practices under Module 2a—ensuring all practices meet the NDIS Commission’s standards for safety, dignity, and ethical care.
+At Care Alliance, our Positive Behaviour Support Practitioners provide evidence-based, person-centred support to help participants improve quality of life, build skills, and reduce behaviours of concern.
+As an NDIS-registered provider, we are approved to develop Positive Behaviour Support Plans (PBSPs), including plans involving the use of regulated restrictive practices under Module 2a, in accordance with NDIS Commission requirements and relevant legislation.

-We recognise that all behaviour is a form of communication.
-Our practitioners work closely with participants and their support networks to understand the underlying causes of behaviours of concern, reduce their impact, and build practical, strengths-based strategies that support skill development and positive change.
-Our focus is always on promoting least restrictive alternatives, addressing root causes compassionately, and improving quality of life.
+We recognise that behaviour serves a purpose and is often a form of communication.
+Our practitioners work closely with participants, families, carers, and other support networks to understand the factors contributing to behaviours of concern and to develop practical, strengths-based strategies that address underlying needs, reduce risk, and support positive change.
+Our approach is grounded in the use of least restrictive alternatives, compassionate practice, and a strong focus on safeguarding the rights, dignity, and wellbeing of each participant.

 Dedicated to helping individuals lead more independent and meaningful lives, Billie brings empathy, evidence-based practice, and collaborative expertise to deliver empowering behaviour support.